How to Dehydrate Onions – Dehydrating Onions, A Step-by-Step Guide

 We seem to go through a lot of dehydrated onions for both day-to-day cooking and testing out our camping recipes before we get out in the field.
 You’ll go through them much faster than you might think.
 So you should plan on making a big batch and see how it goes.

-This is what one jumbo white onion looks like once dehydrated.
-The white onion weighing nearly one pound dehydrated down to just 37 grams.
+This is what one jumbo white onion looks like after it has been dehydrated.
+The white onion, weighing nearly one pound, was dehydrated down to just 37 grams.

 Onions may also have several health benefits, mostly due to their high levels of antioxidants and sulfur-containing compounds.
 Onions are a good source of vitamin C, folate, B6, and potassium.
 Most of us don’t get enough potassium.
 They are also a good source of prebiotic fiber, which feeds the beneficial bacteria in your gut.